fortenforge/e/_posts/2020-02-04-mystery-hunt-team-name-origins.md

 tags: mystery_hunt puzzlehunts
 ---

-*This is the second of three posts about the 2020 MIT Mystery Hunt.
-You can see the hunt website with all the puzzles and solutions [here](http://pennypark.fun).*
+*This is a post about the 2020 MIT Mystery Hunt.
+You can see the hunt website with all the puzzles and solutions [here](https://web.mit.edu/puzzle/www/2020/).*

 I'm still working on a blogpost about some of my favorite puzzles from the 2020 hunt, but in the meantime I thought I'd throw together a quick post about the origins of the team names of various Mystery Hunt teams.
 Most of this data is collected from [these](https://www.reddit.com/r/mysteryhunt/comments/7qqgri/tell_me_about_your_mit_mystery_hunt_team_2018/) [two](https://www.reddit.com/r/mysteryhunt/comments/aidab9/2019_mit_mystery_hunt_recap/) reddit threads.
 If I got anything wrong do let me know and I'll  be sure to correct it.
 Teams after **Left Out** are sorted by their ranking in this year's hunt.